gohandle/ddb/README.md

   PK string `dynamodbav:"pk"`
 }

-func (Table1Item) Keys() (pk, sk string) { return "pk", ""}
+// Keys indicates which attributes of this item represent the partition and sort key func (Table1Item) Keys() (pk, sk string) { return "pk", ""}

 // The "Foo" entity is stored in table 1, it just has an identifier.